Efinix-Inc/br2-efinix/docs/setup_development_board.md

 ## Setup Ti60F225

 The Titanium Ti60 F225 Development Board has a USB-to-UART converter connected to the Ti60's GPIOL_01 and GPIOL_02 pins.
 To use the UART, simply connect a USB cable to the FTDI USB connector on the Titanium Ti60 F225 Development Board and to your computer.

+## Setup Ti180M484

+1. Connect a USB cable type C to Ti180M484 development board and to your computer.

+2. Insert micro SD card into the SD card slot.

+3. Set the jumper settings as follows

+   - J10, J11, J12, J13 set to 1.8V (connect pin 1 and 2, pin 3 and 4)

+   - PT12 set to 0.6V (connect pin 1 and 2)